oaleev/diploma/ELB/notes.md

     - 3. Create the Target Group in AWS for each unique service defined in the manifest.
     - 4. Create the Listeners for the Application Load Balancers
     - 5. Create the rules based on the context.
+    - 6. Deleting the Ingress Manifest will delete all the resources created on AWS.